 South American Tepuis

-South American Tepuis: Mountains That Belong to Another World
+South American Tepuis: Mountains That Belong to a Different Era

 Tepuis are tabletop mountains found across the Guiana Highlands of Venezuela, Guyana, and Brazil.
-Flat-topped, steep-sided, and geologically ancient (the sandstone formations date back roughly 1.7 billion years), they rise hundreds of metres from the surrounding savannah and forest.
-The isolation of their summits has produced remarkable endemic plant life — carnivorous species, orchids, and mosses found nowhere else on Earth.
-Sir Arthur Conan Doyle based The Lost World on them, which is either a selling point or a warning, depending on your outlook.
+Flat-topped, steep-sided, and geologically ancient, the sandstone formations date back roughly 1.7 billion years, making them among the oldest exposed rock surfaces on the planet.
+They rise hundreds of metres from surrounding savannah and forest on sheer cliffs that nothing climbs.
+The isolation of their summits has produced extraordinary endemic plant life: carnivorous species, orchids, and mosses found nowhere else on Earth.
+Sir Arthur Conan Doyle based The Lost World on them in 1912, which is either a selling point or a warning, depending on your expectations about plateau ecosystems.

-From Canaima, tours go to Angel Falls (Salto Ángel) — at 979 metres the highest uninterrupted waterfall in the world, dropping off the summit of Auyán-tepui.
-The falls are best seen by small plane (the aerial view is extraordinary) and by a 3-day boat-and-hiking expedition to the base.
-The rainy season (June-November) produces the greatest water volume but can obscure the falls in mist; the dry season gives clearer views but a thinner cascade.
-October is the usual sweet spot.
+From Canaima, tours reach Angel Falls (Salto Angel), at 979 metres the highest uninterrupted waterfall in the world, dropping off the summit of Auyan-tepui.
+The falls were first confirmed by the wider world when American pilot Jimmy Angel crash-landed on the summit plateau in 1937.
+The aerial view from a small plane over the tepui is extraordinary; the 3-day boat-and-hiking expedition to the base gives you the perspective from below.
+October is generally the sweet spot: the rainy season produces full water volume but can obscure the falls in mist; the dry season gives clearer views but a thinner cascade.

-Roraima is the tepui that tends to attract the hikers.
-At the convergence of Venezuela, Brazil, and Guyana, it requires a 6-day trek from Paraitepui village.
-The summit is a bizarre landscape of black crystalline rock, pink sand, and carnivorous bromeliads under near-constant cloud cover.
-Permits are required and guides are mandatory — arrange through operators in Santa Elena de Uairén, the nearest town.
+Mount Roraima, at the convergence of Venezuela, Brazil, and Guyana, is the tepui for serious trekkers.
+The 6-day ascent from Paraitepui village leads to a summit that is a genuinely alien landscape: black crystalline rock, pink sand, and carnivorous bromeliads under near-constant cloud cover.
+The summit of Roraima was the first place Sir Walter Raleigh recorded in 1595; the full ascent was only made in 1884.
+Permits are required and guides are mandatory.
+Arrange through operators in Santa Elena de Uairen, the nearest town with facilities.

 Kaieteur Falls, Guyana

 Kaieteur Falls in Guyana is harder to reach than Angel Falls and consequently much less visited.
-The Potaro River drops 226 metres over a sandstone cliff at a volume per unit width that makes it one of the most powerful waterfalls on the planet.
-Day-trip flights from Georgetown are the easiest option (roughly $150-200 USD).
-The falls are dramatically more impressive up close than photographs suggest.
+The Potaro River drops 226 metres over a sandstone cliff at a volume per unit width that makes it one of the most powerful waterfalls on the planet by that measure.
+Day-trip flights from Georgetown are the practical approach (roughly $150-200 USD).
+Up close, the falls are more impressive than photographs suggest: the scale takes a moment to register.

 What to Pack

-The tepui environment calls for waterproof everything, sturdy hiking boots, strong insect repellent (particularly for the forest sections), and layers for summit temperatures that can drop unexpectedly.
-Don’t take more than you can carry — if you’re trekking Roraima, you’re carrying your own gear for 6 days.
+Waterproof everything, sturdy hiking boots, strong insect repellent for the forest sections, and layers for summit temperatures that drop unexpectedly even at equatorial latitudes.
+If you’re trekking Roraima, you’re carrying your own gear for six days and every unnecessary kilo will be felt by day three.